SvetlanaTselikova/self-notes/README.md

 ## Applications

-- api-gate
+- api-gate:
 **CRUD api** app for notes actions based on Nest js and typeorm.

-- core-client
+- core-client:
 **Core microfrontend** application based on Angular.
 All child applications will be built into it.

-- notes-client
+- notes-client:
 **Child microfrontend** application based on React.

 ## Shared Libraries

-- client-message-bus
+- client-message-bus:
 Message bus lib for **communication** between child notes-client app and core application.
 Message bus based on rxjs.

-- database
+- database:
 Library with db **entities, migrations and types**.

-- utils
+- utils:
 Common application utils lib.

 ## Local run